jatuhurrra/VLURes/index.md

 ### Usage and License Notices

-The code and data are provided under an MIT license.
-Feel free to use and adapt for your own research.
+The code, annotations, and other original materials in this repository are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).